diversen/browserify-sa/README.md

 # browserify-sa

-Run browserify-sa in a npm package and make a standalone build of the package.
+Run `browserify-sa` in a npm package and make a standalone build of the package.

 ## Requirements

-You will need a global install of browserify.
+You will need a global install of `browserify`.

 ## Usage

+Just run the command in the module you would like to make, like this:

     browserify-sa